RoninSanta/Mobile_App_Dev_API-SGBusInfoAPP/README.md

 ## Prerequisites
 Before using this app, the first step will be to request for your own personal `API key` from **MyTransport**, which can be located [here](https://datamall.lta.gov.sg/content/datamall/en/dynamic-data.html), this process is very straight-forward and free.

+It is recommended to use [**POSTMAN**](https://www.postman.com/), an API data platform to test your API key and check is you are able to retrieve the csv file properly.
+More details on how to do so can be found on the **MyTransport** API Documentation.

 ## Supported Services
 Using the **MyTransport** `API KEY`, I can access many services but not all of them are currently present inside this application.
 In future, I am intending to support more endpoints but for now these are the available bus information displayed.